crodier/software-blog/_posts/2025-02-23-on-leadership.md

 lead to you  not being satisfied, as you are now a wildly unpopular politician.
 You won't go far, given you are a politician, if you are not popular.
-This means, challenging the status-quo can only be something which is absolutly necessary or revolutionary for the system you are working on - it can not be in any way tirivial, and you must completely prove it.
+This means, challenging the status-quo can only be something which is absolutely necessary or revolutionary for the system you are working on - it can not be in any way tirivial, and you must completely prove it.
 Only do so if you are asked to do this, and then, ask for a major proper commitment to do this,